bhushank-asesa/js-tutorial/tutorials/hoisting/hoisting-1.md

 > Let and Const are hoisted using temporal dead-zone

+- **Temporal dead-zone** = time between let variable access and initialization of let variable
 - let and const hoisted in scope other than global(window in case of browser) or other than global memory
 - var is attached global space
+- let and const is block scoped

 ```js
 let a = 15; // add debugger here